-Malanga and taro are from the same family (Araceae) however they belong to different genus groups.
+They are from the same family (Araceae) however they belong to different genus groups.
 Malanga belongs to the genus Xanthosoma and taro belongs to the genus Colocasia.

 How can you tell them apart?
 The skin on malanga is brown and has a wiry, shaggy texture.
 Taro is also brown, but lighter in color and the skin is a bit smoother, less bristly.
 Taro also has a bulb like shape, while the malanga is long and tapers at one end.

-How to peel a malanga
+How to peel malanga

 Next, stand the piece on the widest end and cut off thin slices working all the way around until the peel is gone.

+Malanga is a versatile root vegetable that can be boiled, baked, fried or added to soup, stews and meat dishes.
 Here are five recipes to inspire you to use this fantastic root vegetable.